zenomt/rtmp-errata-addenda/rtmp-uris.md

 absence of other arrangements between the client and server, the `rtmp-userinfo` **SHOULD** be interpreted as a "`:`" (`COLON`) separated sequence of potentially empty `rtmp-connect-arg` strings (as illustrated in the ABNF) to be sent as string arguments to the `connect` command following the Command Object.
+Each `rtmp-connect-arg` **SHOULD** be percent-decoded before being sent.

 Clients **SHOULD** remove the `rtmp-userinfo` component from the URI when sending it as the `tcUrl` property of the Command Object or in the